HarukaTea/HarukaLib-RBLX/README.md

 ## HarukaLib

-A Lib for my own projects to use, contains various helper functions.
+A framework repo for my own projects to use, contains various helper functions.

 > Helper Functions
 - `Clock`